nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Viewing all available universities:

-Displays all modules from the master list of universities that the user can choose from.
+Displays all modules from the master list of universities that you can choose from.

 #### Format: `list /muni`